Hi, I’m Sasha

 Home I am looking for…

 My carer says I am a super sweet girl who is mostly a gentle giant, except when I get my mad play and zoomy mode on then watch out as I have no brakes!!
-I could live with children 10+ years if they are used to big playful dogs like me that as I might get too excited and jump up or accidentely bump into them.
+I could live with children 5+ years if they are used to big playful dogs like me that as I might get too excited and accidently bump into them.

-I did live with a cat in my previous home but I can get a bit excited around other cats and chase so I think a home without any cats in the future would be best for me.
+I did live with a cat in my previous home but I can get a bit over-excited around other cats and chase, so I think a home without any cats in the future would be best for me.

 Behaviour & Training

 There are not many dogs that like big dogs, like me, at the Sanctuary so I have been going out with some staff members dogs instead.
 I am super playful, I love a good run about and playing tumble.
-However my intial manners when I meet dogs on lead needs some work my carer says as I can get a bit too excited and try to play straight away, sometimes I even jump on them while I’m on lead to make them play… Luckily the staff dogs I play with are very friendly and didnt mind too much but other dogs would not like it at all!
+However my initial manners when I meet dogs on lead needs some work my carer says as I can get a bit too excited and try to play straight away, sometimes I even jump on them or push them about or growl at them to make them run and play!!!
+Luckily the staff dogs I play with are very tolerant & friendly and didn’t mind too much but other dogs would not like it at all!

 My health & Medical Information